Module 01 — Regulatory Reform (Fire Safety) Order 2005

 Nathan Cole

 Alex — with respect, our Article 14 plan does not say 'duty manager investigates'.
 It says 'duty manager activates the procedure'.
-The smoke is identified.
-The detector is tripped.
-The FRS is on the way.
-Going down there now puts a Responsible Person delegate in a developing fire zone with no PPE and no breathing apparatus.
+Smoke identified, detector tripped, FRS on the way.
+Going down there puts a Responsible Person delegate in a developing fire zone with no PPE.

 You